frolovn/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Read activities table from the `activity_labels.txt` file, tidy up the values and replace the activity ID in the summarized data frame with the corresponding activity label.
 E.g. `1` replaced to `Walking`, `2` to `Walking_Upstairs`, and so on.

-6. Generate cleaned output "tidy.txt" file without row names and quotation marks.
+6. Generate cleaned output `tidy.txt` file without row names and quotation marks.

 **Note:** Most of the steps of the script are also followed by descriptive comments insde the code itself.